Spanish dialects and varieties: Intonation

 Patterns of intonation differ significantly according to dialect, and native speakers of Spanish use intonation to quickly identify different accents.
 To give some examples, intonation patterns differ between Peninsular and Mexican Spanish, and also between northern Mexican Spanish and accents of the center and south of the country.
-Argentine Spanish is also characterized by its unique intonation patterns.
+Argentine Spanish is also characterized by its unique intonation patterns which are supposed to be influenced by the languages of Italy, particularly Neapolitan.
 Language contact can affect intonation as well, as the Spanish spoken in Cuzco and Mallorca show influence from Quechua and Catalan intonation patterns, respectively, and distinct intonation patterns are found in some ethnically homogenous Afro-Latino communities.
 Additionally, some scholars have historically argued that indigenous languages influenced the development of Latin America's regional intonation patterns.

 Grammar

 Second-person pronouns and verbs

 Spanish is a language with a "T–V distinction" in the second person, meaning that there are different pronouns corresponding to "you" which express different degrees of formality.
 In most varieties, there are two degrees, namely "formal" and "familiar" (the latter is also called "informal").